openshift/osd-network-verifier/README.md

 ## Terraform Scripts (AWS)

 The Terraform scripts in this repository allow you to set up a secure and scalable network infrastructure in AWS for testing.
-It will create a VPC with public, private, and firewall(optinal) subnets, an Internet Gateway, a NAT Gateway, and a network firewall(optinal).
+It will create a VPC with public, private, and firewall (optional) subnets, an Internet Gateway, a NAT Gateway, and a network firewall(optional).

 ### Getting Started